charlesericwilson-portfolio/Echo_agent_proxyv4/README.md

 # Echo Agent

-Echo Agent Proxy is an in development multi-model execution framework that enforces approval and monitoring before running AI-generated commands in isolated terminal sessions.
+Echo Agent Proxy is an in development multi-model execution framework that enforces approval and monitoring before running AI-generated commands in isolated terminal sessions
+Here is a flow diagram

+Brain → Approval → Orchestrator → PTY Session
+   ↑                                   ↓
+   ←──── Summarizer ←────── DB ←───────

 This project started with the simple wrapper in Echo_agent.
 We later experimented with a more ambitious architecture.
 Built as a personal capstone / learning project by Charles (Eric) in collaboration with Grok (xAI).